Max-Makhrov/jsonatags/README.md

 ## Add the library to your project

-library.
-This is how you add it to your project:
+To add the library to your project:

 1. Click "Add a library" in the Libraries section of the left pane in the Apps Script IDE.
 2. Enter the project key (`1jH4Denh3jCoqRxDV8V2VLxG2xVzkoe4B57Jg0D66RpG1MMgjFZEeG6Kd`) in the "Script ID" field, and click "Look up".